koenrane/KR-new-site/content/import/some-of-my-disagreements-with-list-of-lethalities.md

 use-full-width-images: "false"
 date_published: 01/24/2023
 original_url: https://www.lesswrong.com/posts/kpFxkXBbpF5pWDRrc/some-of-my-disagreements-with-list-of-lethalities
+skip_import: true
 ---
 This was an appendix of [Inner and outer alignment decompose one hard problem into two extremely hard problems](/against-inner-outer-alignment).
-However, I think the material is self-contained and worth sharing separately, especially since [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities) has become so influential. ~(I agree with most of the points made in AGI Ruin, but I'm going to focus on disagreements in this essay.)~ (Stricken on 1/9/24)
+However, I think the material is self-contained and worth sharing separately, especially since [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities) has become so influential.

 <hr/>

 Here are some quotes with which I disagree, in light of points I made in [Inner and outer alignment decompose one hard problem into two extremely hard problems](/against-inner-outer-alignment) (consult its TL;DR and detailed summary for a refresher, if need be).

-# List of Lethalities
+# List of "Lethalities"

+## "Lethality" 16: Outer optimization "failed"
 > “Humans don't explicitly pursue inclusive genetic fitness; outer optimization even on a very exact, very simple loss function doesn't produce inner optimization in that direction.
 This happens _in practice in real life,_ **it is what happened in** _**the only case we know about**_, and it seems to me that there are deep theoretical reasons to expect it to happen again”

 (Evolution) → (human values) _is not the only case of inner alignment failure which we know about._ I have argued that [human values themselves are inner alignment failures on _the human reward system_](/against-inner-outer-alignment#Inner-alignment-seems-anti-natural).
 This has happened billions of times in slightly different learning setups.